Hernán Santa Cruz: Diplomatic career

-[3] Id. page xx "and Chile's Hernán Santa Cruz, an impassioned man of the Left who helped assure that social and economic rights would have pride of place in the Declaration along with traditional political and civil liberties."

-Aylwin added that Santa Cruz also "proposed the institutionalization of a Technical Assistance Program for Economic Development, which the General Assembly approved in December 1948, and which marked the first beginning of the current United Nations Development Program."
-Always in the field of economic development, he was the promoter and head of the Chilean delegation, with the rank of Minister of State, to the Third United Nations Conference on Trade and Development (UNCTAD III) in Santiago, Chile in 1972.
+Aylwin added that Santa Cruz also "proposed the institutionalization of a Technical Assistance Program for Economic Development, which the General Assembly approved in December 1948, and which marked the first beginning of the current United Nations Development Programme".
+Always in the field of economic development, he was the promoter and head of the Chilean delegation, with the rank of Minister of State, to the Third United Nations Conference on Trade and Development (UNCTAD III) in Santiago in 1972.

 Furthermore, he played a crucial role in the first commissions that studied the problem of racial discrimination and human rights violations in South Africa and Namibia, being the first Human Rights Rapporteur for the racial situation in South Africa and president of the respective commission (1953–1955).
 This was the first time that the United Nations intervened in the problem of Apartheid.
 He also "was a member of the Subcommission on Prevention of Discrimination and Protection of Minorities.
 He was re-elected six times between 1954 and 1974 and held the presidency of said Subcommittee on two occasions, in 1964 and 1965.
-(Deputy Edgardo Riveros in Tribute of the Chamber of Deputies).
+(Deputy Edgardo Riveros in Tribute of the Chamber of Deputies.

-His role was not limited to human rights, economic development and combating racial discrimination, but in the field of Food and Agriculture “he chaired, in 1966, the first World Conference on Agrarian Reform and, of course, he was one of the main people responsible for the first World Campaign against Hunger" (I. Allende)[1].
+His role was not limited to human rights, economic development and combating racial discrimination, but in the field of Food and Agriculture “he chaired, in 1966, the first World Conference on Agrarian Reform and, of course, he was one of the main people responsible for the first World Campaign against Hunger" (I. Allende).
 In addition, he was Deputy Director General and Regional Representative for Latin America of the Food and Agriculture Organization of the United Nations (FAO) between 1959 and 1967 and chaired the World Conference on Agrarian Reform and Rural Development (1979).
-The auditorium of the FAO regional headquarters for Latin America and the Caribbean in Santiago, Chile is named after him.
+The auditorium of the FAO regional headquarters for Latin America and the Caribbean in Santiago is named after him.

 In 1973 he resigned as Ambassador, but continued to be linked to international politics, participating in international bodies and in his native Chile.
 Thus, he remained in Europe and served as the president of the International Center for Development, based in Paris, and he later assumed the presidency of the International Studies Circle of the Academy of Christian Humanism, and as a full member of the Academy of Social, Political, and Moral Sciences at the Institute of Chile since 1986.
 In 1996, President Eduardo Frei Ruiz-Tagle conferred on him the highest national honor, the Decoration for Meritorious Services to the Republic, for services rendered to the country.

 Hernán Santa Cruz captured his international experience in the three volumes of his memoirs, titled "Cooperate or Perish, the Dilemma of the World Community."